arnavgautam/TreeHacks2015/HOLs/HOL-DeployingCloudServices/HOL.md

 1. Press **CTRL + S** to save the changes.

 1. To create a service package, right-click the cloud service project and select **Package**.
-In the **Package Windows Azure Application** dialog, ensure that **Service configuration** value is set to _Cloud_.
+In the **Package Microsoft Azure Application** dialog, ensure that **Service configuration** value is set to _Cloud_.
 Click **Package** and then wait until Visual Studio creates it.
 Once the package is ready, Visual Studio opens a window showing the folder that contains the generated files.

 <a name="Ex2Task3" />
-#### Task 3 â€“ Uploading a Service Package Using Windows PowerShell ####
+#### Task 3 – Uploading a Service Package Using Windows PowerShell ####

-In the previous exercise, you uploaded the service package for the myTODO application using the Windows Azure Management Portal.
-In this task, you deploy the package using the Windows Azure Service Management PowerShell cmdlets instead.
+In the previous exercise, you uploaded the service package for the myTODO application using the Microsoft Azure Management Portal.
+In this task, you deploy the package using the Microsoft Azure Service Management PowerShell cmdlets instead.

-1. If not already open, open a **Windows Azure PowerShell** command prompt as Administrator.
+1. If not already open, open a **Microsoft Azure PowerShell** command prompt as Administrator.

 1. Change the current directory to the location where you generated the service package for the myTODO application in the previous task.
 For your facility you might want to copy the packages into a shorter URL path (e.g. _C:\HOL\_).